matrix-org/matrix.org/CONTENT.md

 }}
 ```

-This so called shortcode ensures that images have a consistent look across posts.
+This shortcode ensures that images have a consistent look across posts.

 We prefer using avif or webp files when possible.
 However if this is not an option we also accept PNG files provided they are reasonable sized and the file size is appropriate for web usage.